cerpus/Edlib/sourcecode/docs/docs.edlib.com/src/pages/contact-us.md

 # Contact Us

 Do you need help with your next educational project?
-We can help with your online courses and educational games.
-Apart from [Edlib](https://github.com/cerpus/Edlib), we are also building our own educational applications &mdash;[Gamilab](https://gamilab.com/) and [Edstep](https://edstep.com/)&mdash; and we would love to help you build yours.
+We can help with implementing Edlib to your system.
+Apart from [Edlib](https://github.com/cerpus/Edlib), we are also building our own educational game platform &mdash;[Gamilab](https://gamilab.com/) that utilize Edlib and we would love to help you build yours.

 ## Get In Touch